 Tips for Growing Perennials In Your Garden

 Take time to chat with a local garden expert before you plant your perennial food garden.
-If you don't know anyone with a green thumb that you can talk to, try a Master Gardener program, your local county extension office or tap someone at a nearby garden center.
+If you don't know anyone with a green thumb that you can talk to, try a Master Gardener program, your local county extension office, or tap someone at a nearby garden center.
 Gardeners usually enjoy sharing their knowledge with others, so don't hesitate to reach out.
 Here are three important questions you can ask them:

 - What types of perennials work best in your climate?

 - What precautions do you need to take when planting perennials?

 - What sorts of pests and problems can you expect throughout the growing season?